Dab (dance): Origins

-American rapper Bow Wow attempted to explain the origin of the dab dance, saying it derived from the cannabis dabbers community, which started in about 2012, before the dance move.
-He was met with opposition from other rappers who immediately took to Twitter to insult him and disprove his claims.
-The rappers Peewee Longway, Jose Guapo and Rich the Kid contributed to popularizing the dab dance.
+American rapper Bow Wow attempted to explain the origin of the dab, saying it derived from the cannabis dabbers community, which started in and around 2012, before the dance move was created, a statement which earned the artist opposition from other rappers who immediately took to Twitter to insult Bow Wow and disprove his claims.
+The rappers Peewee Longway, Jose Guapo and Rich the Kid also contributed to popularizing the dab dance.

-A slight variation of the dance move also appears several times in the music video for Michael Jackson's "Smooth Criminal" from 1988.

-This dance move also appears in the music video for Boyz II Men's "Can't Let Her Go" in 1997.

-Rihanna performs a slight variation of the move in her song Only Girl (In the World).

-An Indian dance includes a wingtip-hand version of dabbing; Bollywood choreographers can be seen performing the move in the song Tamma Tamma Loge.
+An Indian dance includes a wingtip-hand version of dabbing; Bollywood dancers can be seen performing the move in the song "Tamma Tamma Loge".

 Popularity

 As XXL magazine reported in August 2015, "What started as a regional down South adlib is quickly becoming a masterful maneuver in clubs and on street corners.
 It’s called dabbin’."
-Jason Derulo taught James Corden how to dab during the November 4, 2015 edition of "Carpool Karaoke" on The Late Late Show with James Corden.
+Jason Derulo and Ella Honey taught James Corden how to dab during the November 4, 2015, edition of "Carpool Karaoke" on The Late Late Show with James Corden.

 The dab gained popularity in American sports following an eight-second celebratory dab by Cam Newton, football quarterback for the Carolina Panthers of the National Football League, during a game against the Tennessee Titans on November 15, 2015.
 According to a Sports Illustrated account of the incident, "[w]hen two Titans players confronted [Newton] about the celebration, he continued to dance in their faces, even as he backed away."
 Newton explained the incident by crediting a 16-year-old for instructing him to "Dab on them folks":

 I'm a firm believer that if you don't like me to do it then don't let me in ...
 I just like doing it, man.
 It's not to be boastful, and from the crowd's response they like seeing it. ...
 Tell me what to do "Dab on them folks," so I tried "Dab on them folks," in that tone too.
 "Dab on them folks."
 He's only like 16, but he's got an Adam's apple out of this world.

 It was later confirmed that the 16-year-old was Newton's younger brother Caylin.
+The dab was performed by multiple members of the Denver Broncos during Super Bowl 50, mocking Newton's signature celebration as they went on to beat his Panthers 24-10.
 On June 9, 2016, Cam Newton announced that he would no longer perform the celebration.
-However, he dabbed again on November 13, 2016 after a touchdown against the Kansas City Chiefs, nearly a year after his initial dab against the Titans.
+However, he dabbed again on November 13, 2016, after a touchdown against the Kansas City Chiefs, nearly a year after his initial dab against the Titans.